 Food drying is one of the oldest methods of preserving food for later use.
 It can either be an alternative to canning or freezing, or compliment these methods.
 Drying foods is simple, safe and easy to learn.

 Dried Apples can be used in a variety of ways – enjoyed like chips, use them in a recipe, or even make decorations with them.
-Today we continue Apple Week with How to Dry Apples plus 6 Uses for Dried Apples.
+Today we sharing How to Dry Apples plus 6 Uses for Dried Apples.

 Drying apples can be done several different ways, if you have a dehydrator you can easily dry the apples in it.
 But in case you don’t, you can learn how to easily dry them in the oven.